(1) The directors of each company involved in the division must deliver a copy of the draft terms to the registrar.

 (3) That notice must be published at least one month before the date of any meeting of that company summoned for the purposes of approving the scheme.

-(4) The requirements in this section are subject to [section 921A (publication of draft terms on company website) and] section 934 (power of court to exclude certain requirements).
+(4) The requirements in this section are subject to [section 921A (publication of draft terms on company website) and] section 934 (power of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.